dariosg/eci35_hetprog/lab_handout.md

 ### Question 1

 What is the initiation interval of the code?
 And what is it establishing its value?
+Note.
+To obtain this information, please compile the code generating an _early image (with optimization report): explicit board_ and open the file `mul_array_sycl_report.prj/reports/report.html` and go to the Throughput Analysis, Loop Analysis menu.

+### Question 2

+Assuming the initiation interval and frequency from the previous report, what would be the execution time for an array with a million of elements?

-## SYCL version
+## SYCL optimized version

+Efficient FPGA programs require an initialisation interval of 1.
+Could you please relax the loop-carried dependency with a shift register to speed-up the program.

+### Question 1

+Repeat the compilation process from the previous version and please find the frequency and initiation interval.

+### Question 2

+Please compare the performance of both versions including the speed-up, if any, multiplying the 1 million vector.

 # Laboratory 4: Pipes